MichaelHaussmann/spil/docs/installation.md

 Found: hamlet/a/char/gertrude
 ```

-From here you can experiment with Spil.
+You are all set, and can experiment with Spil.

 ## Install Spil_ui